-- We have successfully run undergraduate and postgraduate programmes in Psychology for over forty years. - The BSc (Hons) Forensic Psychology degree is accredited by the British Psychological Society as conferring the Graduate Basis for Chartered Membership (formerly known as Graduate Basis for Registration) (for those achieving a Lower Second Class Honours degree or above).
+- We have successfully run undergraduate and postgraduate programmes in Psychology for over forty years. - The BSc (Hons) Psychology degree (and Psychology as a Major subject) is accredited by the British Psychological Society as conferring the Graduate Basis for Chartered Membership (formerly known as Graduate Basis for Registration), an essential prerequisite for professional training (for those achieving a Lower Second Class Honours or above).
 This is an essential pre-requisite for continuing onto professional training programme.
-It is worth noting that many of these now require 'good' degrees (First Class or Upper second Class Honours degrees).
-On completion of this award you will not be qualified to practice as a Forensic Psychologist without undertaking further postgraduate training. - As well as our BSc programmes the School of Psychology offers postgraduate programmes in all the main areas of professional applied Psychology: clinical psychology, child & educational psychology, occupational psychology and counselling psychology (as well as having numerous postgraduate research students) - We also offer post graduate programmes in Counselling, Guidance, Coaching and Positive Psychology. - The programme has a significant option element, including modules relevant to later professional training. - Our BSc programmes are available full-time and part-time - Over 80% of our BSc graduates have found jobs or postgraduate training places within 6 months. - Several UEL psychology graduates have become professors of psychology and a great many have achieved senior positions in clinical, educational and occupational psychology and, more generally, in industry and commerce.

-• Our students come from a wide range of ethnic & cultural backgrounds with a significant proportion of international students.
+It is worth noting that many of these now require 'good' degrees (First Class or Upper second Class Honours degrees). - As well as our BSc programme the School of Psychology offers postgraduate programmes in all the main areas of professional applied psychology: clinical psychology, educational psychology, occupational psychology and counselling psychology (as well as having numerous postgraduate research students). - We also offer post graduate programmes in Counselling, Coaching, Guidance and Positive Psychology. - The BSc programme has a significant option element, including modules relevant to later professional training. - Our BSc programmes are available full-time and part-time and in both the day and the evening, which offers students maximum flexibility in terms of attendance patterns. - Over 80% of our BSc graduates have found jobs or postgraduate training places within 6 months of graduating. - Several UEL psychology graduates have become professors of psychology and a great many have achieved senior positions in clinical, educational and occupational psychology and, more generally, in industry and commerce. - BSc students come from a wide range of ethnic & cultural backgrounds with a significant proportion of international students.
 Around 50% are mature students.